PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

 Ordinals In Bitcoin Core
 ----------

-# Building a Bitcoin Ordinals Index: A Deep Dive into Satoshi Tracking

 ## Introduction

 Bitcoin Ordinals have revolutionized how we think about individual satoshis, treating each one as a unique, trackable unit with its own history and identity.
 However, tracking ordinals across the Bitcoin blockchain presents significant technical challenges.
 In this post, I'll walk you through my implementation of a comprehensive Bitcoin Ordinals Index that extends Bitcoin Core to efficiently track, store, and query ordinal movements across the entire blockchain.